 Here’s an update on what you can expect for our classes and other events at Tapestry and elsewhere:

 Tapestry’s ventilation system for the studios is extremely good, which makes them relatively safe places to be indoors–the air is exchanged frequently so there is no buildup of particles in the air.
-The hallway does not have that same air circulation, so Tapestry is discouraging everyone from spending time in the hallway.
-Bringing a water bottle is encouraged!

 Thank you for being flexible as we navigate these ever-changing circumstances!